 It cost Jesus much to seek and save us.
 It will cost us much to go and make disciples of all nations, even if our mission field is in our own city.

 The lost, when they seek freedom from God’s authority so they may do as they please, lose the freedom to consider others first in any decisions they make.
 Instead, they become enslaved to a selfishness in which self-given rights trump those granted by God.

 But Christians, trying to preserve America’s way of life, exhibit their own brand of selfishness.
-Too often we resist the culture from the safety and comfort of our fortified Christian bunkers, expecting to win the battle without directly engaging the real enemy.
+Too often we resist the culture from the safety and comfort of our fortified Christian bunkers.
+We expect to win the battle without directly engaging the real enemy.
 We place our hope in politics or government leaders.
 We expect to win a spiritual battle by warring against flesh and blood opponents.

 Jesus came to free us from sin and selfish desires.
 Jesus came to free us to do good works.
-People who resist God and his wisdom, substituting their rules for His, place Satan’s chains on their own limbs and insist we join them.
+People who resist God, substitute their rules for His.
+They place Satan’s chains on their own limbs and insist we join them.